meenulekha/tp/docs/UserGuide.md

 ---

-## Quick start
+# Quick start

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `HackLink.jar` from [here](link to release).
+2. Download the latest `HackLink.jar` from [here](link to release).

-1. Copy the file to the folder you want to use as the _home folder_ for your HakcLink application.
+3. Copy the file to the folder you want to use as the _home folder_ for your HakcLink application.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HackLink.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HackLink.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    - `list` : Lists all contacts.

    - `add n/John Doe p/98765432 e/johndoe@gmail.com c/participant` : Adds a person named `John Doe` to HackLink.

-   - `Remove 3` : Deletes the 3rd person shown in the current list.
+   - `delete 3` : Deletes the 3rd person shown in the current list.

-   - `Update update John Dow /number 89898989` : Updates the information of the person named "John Doe"
+   - `edit 2 p/23443596` : Updates the phone number of the person with ID 2 in the list

-   - `Comment John Doe`

    - `clear` : Deletes all contact information.

    - `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 ---

-## Features
+# Features

 <div markdown="block" class="alert alert-info">